fredex42/mr-pushy/README.md

 column indicates the filepath

 See the samples in `src/test/resources` for examples that are used in testing.

+There are scripts in the `scripts/` directory to assist with building these lists, consult the README there for more information.

 #### Arguments
 You must specify the path to the list of files you want to upload as the only conventional commandline